awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-intro.md

 + Directly manage EC2 instances in your own AWS account\.
 + Use any of the supported game server executable formats, including Windows, Linux, containers, and Kubernetes\.

+### GameLift FlexMatch for matchmaking<a name="gamelift-intro-flavors-flexmatch"></a>

+With FlexMatch you can build custom rule sets to define multiplayer matches for your game\.
+FlexMatch uses rule sets to compare compatible players for each match and provide players with the best possible multiplayer experience\.

+For more information about FlexMatch, see [What is Amazon GameLift FlexMatch?](https://docs.aws.amazon.com/gamelift/latest/flexmatchguide/match-intro.html)

+**Key features**
++ Balance match creation speed and match quality\.
++ Match players or teams based on defined characteristics\.
++ Define rules to place players into matches based on latency\.

+### GameLift Anywhere hardware hosting<a name="gamelift-intro-flavors-anywhere"></a>

+Use GameLift Anywhere to integrate hardware anywhere in your environment into your GameLift game hosting\.
+You can integrate Anywhere fleets and EC2 fleets in matchmaker and game session queues to manage matchmaking and game placement across your hardware\.

+For more information about testing with Anywhere, see [Test your custom server integration](integration-testing.md)\.
+For more information about setting up an Anywhere fleet, see [Setting up GameLift fleets](fleets-intro.md)\.

+**Key features**
++ Perform fast, iterative testing of your game server and client builds\.
++ Use the set GameLift tools to deploy games to your own hardware\.
++ Use hardware closest to your players, anywhere\.

 ## Accessing GameLift<a name="gamelift-intro-access"></a>

 Use these tools to work with GameLift\.